vaidika1410/github-projects-playground/notes.md

 Always include clear commit messages and descriptions to help reviewers.
 Use PRs even in your own projects when following a team-like workflow or CI/CD automation.

+**💬 Saved Replies (GitHub)**

+🔹 What Are They?
+Pre-written responses you can quickly insert in issue or PR comments—great for saving time and staying consistent.

+⚙️ How to Enable:
+  Go to Profile → Settings → Saved replies.
+  Click “Add saved reply”, give it a title and message, then save.

+💡 How to Use:
+  In any issue or PR comment box, click the 💬 icon, then choose a saved reply.
+  You can edit the message before posting.

+✅ Use Cases:
+  Bug acknowledgment
+  Contribution tips
+  Common responses
+  Feature request replies